changbowen/Ken-Burns-Slideshow/README.md

 - Options to load large images at lower resolution to improve performance.

 ## Updates
+- 2016-01-15
+  - Fixed crash when loading the first image fails.
+  - Added icon which doubled the size of the executable.
 - 2016-01-13
   - Added complete UI for modification of config.xml file.
 Removed config.xml from release as it is no longer required for program to start correctly.
   - Added some customizable parameters.